my-name-is-D/object-detection-Motion-Nao-webots/kinematicnao/README.md

 In this version all the sub motions, received noises and the arm joints corresponding are saved in a txt file: joints_decompo.txt (saved in world/data/kinematic_joints/joints_decompo.txt)

+Also, this launch also launchs the simulation_image_form_color.py from image_processing.

 ## the python file

 Is the workspace determination and the stimulation signal sent to the rat_model.